Regency Acts: Regency Act 1910

 In 1910 King Edward VII's son, King George V, succeeded to the throne.
 However, his children were all under the age of 18.
-Therefore, Parliament passed a new Regency Act (10 Edw.
-7 & 1 Geo.
-5 c.
-26) in 1910, that named the King's consort, Queen Mary, as regent.
+Therefore, Parliament passed the Regency Act 1910 (10 Edw.
+7. & 1 Geo.
+5. c.
+26) in 1910, that named the king's consort, Queen Mary, as regent.
 No regency council was provided for, following the Regency Act 1840.
+As in previous legislation, this Act again prohibited the regent from giving royal assent to a bill to change the line of succession to the throne or a bill to repeal or alter the Scottish Protestant Religion and Presbyterian Church Act 1707.

-Once again, the provisions of this Act never came into operation, as the Prince of Wales was well over 18 by the time George V died.
+Once again, the provisions of this act never came into operation, as the Prince of Wales was well over 18 by the time George V died.

-Acts currently in force governing the establishment of a Regency
+Acts currently in force governing the establishment of a regency

-The Acts currently in force governing the cases in which a Regency shall come into existence and when a Regency shall cease, the determination of who shall be Regent and the powers of such Regent are the Regency Act 1937, the Regency Act 1943, and the Regency Act 1953, jointly referred to as the "Regency Acts 1937 to 1953".
+The Acts currently in force governing the cases in which a Regency shall come into existence and when a regency shall cease, the determination of who shall be regent and the powers of such regent are the Regency Act 1937, the Regency Act 1943, and the Regency Act 1953, jointly referred to as the "Regency Acts 1937 to 1953".

 Regency Act 1937

 In 1936, George VI (George V's second son) became king, with his elder daughter, Princess Elizabeth, as heir presumptive.
 However, Elizabeth was under the age of 18, leading to the need for a new regency act.

 Rather than pass a specific regency act relating to the death or incapacity of George VI only, Parliament passed the Regency Act 1937 (1 Edw.
 8 & 1 Geo.
-6 c.
+6. c.
 16), which provided for the incapacity or minority of all future monarchs.
 It also repealed the Lords Justices Act 1837, and established in statute the office of counsellor of state, to be appointed during the monarch's absence abroad, or temporary illness not amounting to complete incapacity.

-The Act ordered that a regent should perform the royal functions if 'the Sovereign is by reason of infirmity of mind or body incapable for the time being of performing the royal functions or that they are satisfied by evidence that the Sovereign is for some definite cause not available for the performance of those functions'.
+The Act ordered that a regent should perform the royal functions if "the Sovereign is by reason of infirmity of mind or body incapable for the time being of performing the royal functions or that they are satisfied by evidence that the Sovereign is for some definite cause not available for the performance of those functions".
 Such a determination must be made by at least three of: